by Sajjad Shaukat Pak VT

 During the 70th national anniversary parade in 2019, standing in the Tiananmen Square where after communist forces won a bloody civil war by defeating the ruling Kuomintang-National Party, supported by the imperialist powers, President Xi Jinping stated: “There is no force that can shake the foundation of this great nation”.

-Regarding the National Day, BBC wrote on August 25, 2019: “For a long time experts have been speaking about China’s rapid military modernisation referring to it as a rising power…Modern China has developed at an extraordinary pace…stood up, grown rich and become stronger over the past decades…America no longer enjoys military primacy in the Indo-Pacific…its capacity to uphold a favourable balance of power is increasingly uncertain”.
+Regarding the National Day, BBC wrote on August 25, 2019: “For a long time experts have been speaking about China’s rapid military modernization referring to it as a rising power…Modern China has developed at an extraordinary pace…stood up, grown rich, and become stronger over the past decades…Americano longer enjoys military primacy in the Indo-Pacific…its capacity to uphold a favorable balance of power is increasingly uncertain”.

-It is notable that the UK, US and Australia formed a new Indo-Pacific security alliance, on September 15, 2021, known as AUKUS, while America said that AUKUS security pact aimed to protect and defend shared interests in the Indo-Pacific region.
-Defence Analysts opine that the main aim of the AUKUS partnership is to counter China’s influence in the region.
-These countries are blindly favouring India at the cost of Pakistan and China.
+It is notable that the UK, US, and Australia formed a new Indo-Pacific security alliance, on September 15, 2021, known as AUKUS, while America said that the AUKUS security pact aimed to protect and defend shared interests in the Indo-Pacific region.
+Defense Analysts opine that the main aim of the AUKUS partnership is to counter China’s influence in the region.
+These countries are blindly favoring India at the cost of Pakistan and China.

-During the President Donald Trump’s era, new cold war had started between China and the US—the rift escalated when both Beijing and Washington closed each other’s consulates, resulting in deportation of diplomats and imposing of sanctions over various lawmakers and personalities.
-Besides, Trump particularly targeted China through trade war.
+During President Donald Trump’s era, a new cold war had started between China and the US—the rift escalated when both Beijing and Washington closed each other’s consulates, resulting in the deportation of diplomats and the imposing of sanctions on various lawmakers and personalities.
+Besides, Trump particularly targeted China through a trade war.